 What if I want to take some time away from my studies?

 You must formally apply for leave from studies, prior to the census date.
-Learn more about leave of studies and to access an application form, by clicking here.
+Learn more about leave of studies and how to apply, by clicking here.

 What documentation should I include with my application?

 Anything that supports your reasons for being unable to enrol within the timely enrolment period.
 Documentation must state the specified dates of the situation/s occurring